 You may choose to go through a surrogacy arrangement to create a family.
 You may find a surrogate in the UK or, you may prefer to have a surrogate outside of the UK.
 The law on surrogacy in the UK is complex and international surrogacy arrangements are governed by the law in the country in which the arrangement takes place.
 The law in the UK applies to you.

 There are advantages to doing surrogacy outside of the UK for example, if you each want to father a child in one surrogacy arrangement.
 There are also disadvantages as some countries do not permit gay couples to go through surrogacy arrangements.

-Whilst commercial surrogacy is not permitted in the UK, we are aware that there is a large and growing underground world of surrogacy operating on the internet.
-We advise that you exercise caution when using any surrogate matching site in the UK.
-We have been involved in several UK cases where arrangements have broken down because of the lack of legal advice and regulation.
+Whilst commercial surrogacy is not permitted in the UK, I am aware that there is a large and growing underground world of surrogacy operating on the internet.
+I advise that you exercise caution when using any surrogate matching site in the UK.
+I have been involved in several UK cases where arrangements have broken down because of the lack of legal advice and regulation.

 Similarly, there are several agents operating to organise surrogacy abroad.
 Always seek references and legal advice before proceeding.
 Sadly, there are many agencies that will take advantage of your position for their own financial gain.

 On the plus side, many surrogacy arrangements proceed without any legal complications.
-We act for couples who go for surrogacy in the UK and abroad.
-The most popular destination being the USA.
-We have also acted for gay couples who have had children in Thailand, India and Poland in the past before the law changed.
+I act for single men or couples who go for surrogacy in the UK and in several destinations abroad including Cyprus, Cambodia, Canada, Prague, UK, US, Mexico and Colombia.

-We urge you to seek legal advice at the start of your journey.
-We will represent you to ensure that you bring the child back to the UK swiftly and both become the legal fathers.
+I urge you to seek legal advice at the start of your journey because this is a high risk area.
+I will represent you to ensure that you bring the child back to the UK swiftly and become the legal father.

-If you are a gay couple and want some advice on how to create a family, please contact Harjit on 07980 917882 or e-mail firstname.lastname@example.org
+If you want some advice on how to create a family, please contact me on 07980 917882 or e-mail firstname.lastname@example.org